mseyfi/mseyfi.github.io/posts/LLM/FineTune/SFT.md

 )

 # 5. Initialize the Trainer
-# The SFTTrainer automatically handles data formatting and the masked loss function.
+# The SFTTrainer automatically handles the masked loss function for you.
-# It masks out the instruction part of the prompt by default.
 trainer = SFTTrainer(
     model=model,
     tokenizer=tokenizer,
     args=training_args,
     train_dataset=dataset,
     peft_config=peft_config,
+    max_seq_length=2048,
-    max_seq_length=2048, # The length of the formatted prompt
+    dataset_text_field="text", # The column in your dataset with the formatted prompt )
-    # formatting_func=formatting_function # A function to apply the template
-)

 # 6. Start Training